paulocoutinhox/gohc/README.md

 - Healthcheck can have 3 types (ping, range and manual)
   - Type "ping": will automatic change status by ping time
   - Type "range": will automatic change status by range values (can be float)
-  - Type "status": will change status using your sent status (work as a trigger)
+  - Type "manual": will change status using your sent status (work as a trigger)
 - Have a warm time configuration, to only start run healthchecks after it
 - Notification system based on plugins.
 Today we have CLI, Http Get, SendGrid and PushBullet plugins
 - The web interface is nice - made with bootstrap and AJAX